Carl Georg von Brandenstein

 Carl-Georg Christoph Freiherr von Brandenstein (10 October 1909 – 8 January 2005) was a German linguist who took up the study of Australian Aboriginal languages.

 Life

 Born in 1909 in Hannover to Carl von Brandenstein, Carl-Georg finished high school in Weimar, and studied oriental languages and the history of religion at Berlin University (1928–1934), and Leipzig (1938–1939).
 His doctoral thesis was a dissertation on the iconography of Hittite gods.

 He did war service in France and Russia.
 In 1941 the Canaris spy network dispatched him on an intelligence mission to Persia, where he was picked up by the British.
-He spent the last 4 years of the war as a prisoner of war in Australia, in Loveday camp in South Australia and 1945, at Tatura camp in Victoria.
+He spent the next four years of the war as a prisoner of war in Australia, in Loveday in South Australia and at Tatura in Victoria.

 Australian work on Aboriginal languages

 Brandenstein's field work lasted some three decades, beginning in the 1960s.
 He initially concentrated on the languages of Aboriginal groups in the Pilbara area of Western Australia, and then gathered recordings and made analyses of southern tribal languages such as Ngadjumaya and Noongar.
 His major contribution consisted in challenging the use of the term and concept of totem adopted throughout anthropology from an original Ojibwa word, and widely used in kinship analysis.
 For Brandenstein, an etymological approach indicated that the majority of 'totemic' terms could be traced back to the vocabulary for human and animal bodies, and temperamental qualities.
 In short, identity was not reducible to belonging to one or another segmentary division of a tribe, but involved far more concrete traits.
 Throughout the Australian totemic system he believed he could isolate a logic, which in its fullest form, evinced 8 combinations of three paired terms of primary properties.
 Two totems in a binary tribal moiety could be shown to each involve a set of up to 20 features that could be distributed as traits over all human and non-human members of each of the two groups.